Travelling to Tours and getting around

 Getting around on foot

-In Tours, you can organize your event “all on foot”!
-The train station faces the Palais des Congrès.
+In Tours, you can organize your entire event “on foot”!
+The train station is just in front of the Convention Center.
 Numerous venues for gala evenings are nearby.
-Just a few minutes away, Old Tours offers a wide choice of places to lunch or stroll.
-And 1,400 hotel rooms are located within 5 and 15 minutes’ walk of the Palais des Congrès.
+Just a few minutes away, the old city offers a wide range of places to lunch or to stroll around.
+1,400 hotel rooms are located within 5 to15 minutes of walking distance from the Convention Center.

 By bike